Nick Land: Biography

 Land obtained a PhD in 1987 in the University of Essex under David Farrell Krell, with a thesis on Heidegger's 1953 essay Die Sprache im Gedicht (Language in the Poem), which is about Georg Trakl's work.
 He began as a lecturer in continental philosophy at the University of Warwick from 1987 until his resignation in 1998.
 In 1992, he published The Thirst for Annihilation: Georges Bataille and Virulent Nihilism.
 Land published an abundance of shorter texts, many in the 1990s during his time with the CCRU.
 Most of these articles are compiled in the retrospective collection Fanged Noumena, published in 2011.

 At Warwick, Land and Sadie Plant co-founded the Cybernetic Culture Research Unit (CCRU), an interdisciplinary research group described by philosopher Graham Harman as "a diverse group of thinkers who experimented in conceptual production by welding together a wide variety of sources: futurism, technoscience, philosophy, mysticism, numerology, complexity theory, and science fiction, among others".
 During his time at Warwick, Land participated in Virtual Futures, a series of cyber-culture conferences.
 Virtual Futures 96 was advertised as "an anti-disciplinary event" and "a conference in the post-humanities".
 One session involved Land "lying on the ground, croaking into a mic", recalls Robin Mackay, while Mackay played jungle records in the background.
 He was also the thesis advisor of some PhD students.
 After he resigned, the CCRU continued meeting under his leadership.
 In the early 2000s, Land suffered a breakdown after a period of "fanatical" amphetamine abuse, disappearing from public.

 Land taught at the New Centre for Research & Practice until March 2017, when the Centre ended its relationship with him "following several tweets by Land this year in which he espoused intolerant opinions about Muslims and immigrants".
 As of 2017, Land resided in Shanghai.
 During the COVID-19 pandemic, he experienced Shanghai's strict lockdown measures firsthand.
-After Xenosystems, his primary blog, was removed from the internet in 2022, he took an extended hiatus from social media before returning later that year.
+After Xenosystems, his primary blog, was removed from the internet in 2022, he took a hiatus from social media before returning later that year.
 In October 2023, he launched a new social media account, Xenocosmography, marking a shift toward religious and numerological themes.

+In February 2026, Land met Curtis Yarvin for the first time in San Francisco.